christianhellsten/ansible-tinc-vpn-mesh/README.md

 # Introduction

-The primary purpose of this playbook is to secure the private network of DigitalOcean Droplets with tinc VPN.
-You can use it with any Ubuntu servers that can reach each other over a network.

 This sets up a tinc VPN between several servers.
 It also adds /etc/hosts entries for the inventory hostnames to resolve to the VPN IP addresses.

 ## Prerequisites

-This playbook been tested on Ubuntu 14.04 and CentOS 7 servers.

-Your local machine (where Ansible is installed) must be able to log in to the remote servers as "root", preferably with passwordless public SSH key, which is specified as the `remote_user` in `/ansible.cfg`.
-Due to a [bug with the Ansible Synchronize module](https://github.com/ansible/ansible/issues/13825), it is not possible to use a different `remote_user` at this time.

-By default, this playbook will bind tinc to the IP address on the `eth1` interface (private network interface on DigitalOcean Droplets).
-See the "Review Group Variables" section to change this.
+- Root access to servers.
+- Python, which is used by Ansible, needs to be installed on all servers.

 ## Preparation